Royal Tyrone Fusiliers: Napoleonic Wars

-But the Peace of Amiens was short-lived, and the regiment was re-embodied just a year later.
+As the Peace of Amiens was short-lived, the regiment was re-embodied just a year later.
 One company was called out on 25 March, and six more companies were embodied by the end of April, the men being obtained by re-enlistments and voluntary enlistment.
 The remainder of the regiment was recruited in May, bringing its strength to 690 rank and file, out of an establishment of 700.
 A field outside Omagh was hired as a drill ground.
 In early August a party went to Dublin to draw camp equipment, and during the month the regiment marched by 'divisions' of three or four companies to Limerick, which was believed to be in danger from a sudden French attack on the River Shannon.
 The Light Company was once again detached to form part of a composite light battalion.
 Du Pré Alexander, 2nd Earl of Caledon, first commissioned into the regiment as an ensign on 28 May 1793, was appointed colonel on 11 August 1804.